Gwen-Bradbury/MS3/README.md

 #### Features on the Edit Parks Page -

+- _Edit Park form_ - A simple form with fields for 'Park Name', 'Park Image(url)' and 'Park Description'.
+The form has validation and character limits that have to be adheared to for the app to accept the users request.
+ Clicking the 'Edit' button on this form will update the park information on the 'Home' and 'Manage Parks' pages.
+Clicking the 'Cancel' button will bring users back to the 'Manage Parks' page without updating the information.

+- _Edit button_ - Clicking the 'Edit' button on this form will update the park information on the 'Home' and 'Manage Parks' pages.
+It will also be found within the dropdown list in the 'Park Name' field on the 'Add A Walk' page.

+- _Cancel button_ - Clicking the 'Cancel' button will bring users back to the 'Manage Parks' page without updating the information.

 #### Features on the Edit Walks Page -

+- _Edit Walk form_ -

+- _Edit button_ -

+- _Cancel button_ -

 ### Features left to Implement -